russoedu/myTimer/README.md

 To use the mobile push you need to install the app [Push Me](http://pushme.jagcesar.se) and get your key.
 In the app, click on the key to copy to the clipboard.

 Then you need to copy or rename the `.env.example` file to `.env` and insert your key.

+You can also set an separeted token for each timer, so each one has it's own name in the app end in the push notification.

 ## Usage